 Most Salespeople believe out of 99 cold calls, only 1 turns to a successful lead.
 This conversion rate of 1% or 2% makes salespeople demotivated.
 Some even start thinking cold calling might not be the ideal method to generate leads.

 Doesn't matter how good you are at making calls.
-Your conversion rate can hikes only when salespeople consider cold calling as a game.
+Your conversion rate can hike only when salespeople consider cold calling as a game.
 Start having fun.

 So make it a habit and have fun with calling.
 This will motivate you to become stubborn to hear a “no” from the people.